saltstack/salt-windows-msi/README.md

 You can set a new master with `MASTER`.
 This will overrule the master in a kept configuration.

-You can set a new master public key with `MASTER_KEY`, but you must convert it into one line:
+You can set a new master public key with `MASTER_KEY`, after you must convert it into one line like so:

 - Remove the first and the last line (`-----BEGIN PUBLIC KEY-----` and `-----END PUBLIC KEY-----`).
 - Remove linebreaks.
-- From the default public key file (458 bytes), the one-line key has 394 characters.

 ### `MINION_CONFIG`

-If `MINION_CONFIG` is set, the installer creates the file `c:\salt\conf\minion` with the content.
-To include whitespace, use double quotes around.
+If `MINION_CONFIG` is set, the installer creates the file `c:\salt\conf\minion` with it.
 For line breaks, use "^".

 Example `MINION_CONFIG="a: A^b: B"` results in: